Sceptre/sceptre/docs/_source/docs/stack_config.rst

 stack_name
 ~~~~~~~~~~

-A custom name name to use instead of the Sceptre default.
+A custom name to use instead of the Sceptre default.

 .. container:: alert alert-warning